-Bridgestone is the world's largest manufacturer of tires, with factories in 26 countries.
-It markets its products primarily under the twin brands of Bridgestone and Firestone.
-Combined global market share was almost 15% in 2013, ahead of Michelin and Goodyear.
+Bridgestone is the world's largest manufacturer of tires, with factories in 26 countries supplying products for every form of vehicle from passenger cars to aircraft.
+It markets its tires primarily under the twin brands of Bridgestone and Firestone.
+Combined global market share was 15% in 2015, ahead of Michelin (14%) and Goodyear (9%).
 Although it sounds like an American company, Bridgestone is actually Japanese, founded in 1931 by Shojiro Ishibashi (whose surname translates literally as "stone bridge").
 Its American presence derives from the acquisition in 1988 of local giant Firestone Tire & Rubber.
 The two companies were initially merged as Bridgestone/ Firestone Inc, but the latter brand has gradually been demoted to secondary status.
-Bridgestone makes other rubber-based products such vehicle parts and golf balls, but tires account for 84% of total revenues, which were approximately $34.7bn in 2014.
-The US accounted for more than a third of sales, and Japan for 20%.
-It is the leading manufacturer overall in North America, but its twin brands hold the #3 and #4 spot by market share behind Goodyear and Michelin.
+Bridgestone makes other rubber-based products such vehicle parts and golf balls, but tires account for 83% of total revenues, which were approximately $31bn in 2016.
+The US accounted for 40% of sales, and Japan for 20%.
+It is the leading manufacturer overall in North America, although its twin brands hold the #3 and #4 spot by market share behind Goodyear and Michelin.
+Its presence in Europe is much weaker than its ribvals.
 The group also has investments in Nokian tires of Finland and Turkey's Sabanci.
 Masaaki Tsuya became CEO in 2012.
 Adbrands does not currently profile this company but subscribers may access account assignments and contact information.
 The searchable account assignments database is available to full subscribers to Adbrands.net premium services.
 Click here to access Adbrands account assignments (subscribers only); or see here for information on how to subscribe.

 Recent stories from Adbrands Weekly Update: